steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 title: FBREF Data Scraping Walk Through pt3
 subtitle: Data analysis and visualization using scraped FBREF data
 description: >-
   In the final part of the FBREF data scraping series, this post focuses on data analysis and visualization using the scraped FBREF data.
-Learn how to extract valuable insights, perform statistical analysis, and create stunning visualizations with the scraped football data.
+Learn how to extract insights, perform statistical analysis, and create visualizations with the scraped football data.
 image: >-
     https://pbs.twimg.com/media/F0ywVahWIAImh3M?format=jpg&name=large
 optimized_image: >-